usnistgov/ndn-dpdk/app/fwdp/README.md

 ### Data Structure Usage

-All FwFwd threads have read-only access to a shared [FIB](../../container/fib).
+All FwFwd threads have read-only access to a shared [FIB](../../container/fib) replica on the same NUMA socket.

 Each FwFwd has a private partition of [PIT and CS](../../container/pcct).
 An outgoing Interest from a FwFwd must carry the identifier of this FwFwd as the first 8 bits of its PIT token, so that returning Data or Nack can be dispatched to the same FwFwd and thus use the same PIT-CS partition.

 ### Congestion Control

-Each FwFwd has three [CoDel queues](../../container/pktqueue), one for each L3 packet type.
+Each FwFwd has three [CoDel queues](../../iface), one for each L3 packet type.
 They are backed by DPDK rings in multi-producer single-consumer mode.
 An FwInput thread enqueues packets to these queues; in case the DPDK ring is full, the packet is dropped.
 An FwFwd dequeues packets from these queues; if the CoDel algorithm indicates a packet should be dropped, FwFwd places a congestion mark on the packet but does not drop it.